zehra-kaya16/cardiac-mri-segmentation-vqa/README.md

-# Cardiac MRI Segmentation and Clinical Parameter Estimation with VQA
+# Cardiac MRI Segmentation, Clinical Parameter Estimation, and Structured VQA

+> This repository documents a portfolio-oriented version of a collaborative two-person Computer Engineering graduation project.
+The original project was completed with equal contribution.
+This version focuses on system architecture, implementation details, experimental results, and my individual contribution areas.

-Web-based application for automatic cardiac MRI segmentation, clinical functional parameter estimation, and VQA-based natural language querying using deep learning models.
+This project presents a web-based application for automatic cardiac MRI segmentation, clinical functional parameter estimation, and structured natural-language querying based on deep learning outputs.

 The system segments key anatomical structures from short-axis cardiac MR images, estimates EDV, ESV, and EF values, and presents the results through an interactive React-based web interface.

-> This repository presents a portfolio-oriented version of a collaborative two-person graduation project.
-The project was completed with equal contribution, and this version is maintained to document the system architecture, implementation details, experimental results, and my contribution areas.

 ## My Contributions

-This repository is a portfolio-oriented version of my graduation project.
-My main contributions include:
+Key areas I worked on include:

 - Development and evaluation of 2D and 3D cardiac MRI segmentation models
 - Clinical parameter estimation from LV segmentation masks
 - Integration of patient-level structured outputs with a natural language query module
 - Frontend interface design and backend API integration
-- Preparation of visual outputs and documentation for academic presentation
+- Preparation of visual outputs and project documentation for academic presentation

 ---